Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

-(1) {\it The EM kernel v.s. real displacement $\bf r$.} First, we assume $\Delta t=0$, i.e., we focus on the channel correlation between different antennas at the same instant.
-Since the real displacement vector ${\bf r}$ describes the vector pointing from the reference antenna to the observation antenna, the value of the EM kernel is exactly the channel correlation coefficient between the reference antenna and the observation antenna, up to a constant scaling.
+(1) {\it The EMCF v.s. real displacement $\bf r$.} First, we assume $\Delta t=0$, i.e., we focus on the channel correlation between different antennas at the same instant.
+Since the real displacement vector ${\bf r}$ describes the vector pointing from the reference antenna to the observation antenna, the value of the EMCF is exactly the channel correlation coefficient between the reference antenna and the observation antenna, up to a constant scaling.
 These correlation coefficients are especially instructive in channel prediction tasks~\cite{liu2013mimo}, where only partial or previous channel coefficients are observable but complete channel matrices are required for subsequent signal processing.
-By evaluating the EM kernel as a function of ${\bf r}$, a prior knowledge about the spatial correlation coefficients can be readily obtained.
+By evaluating the EMCF as a function of ${\bf r}$, a prior knowledge about the spatial correlation coefficients can be readily obtained.

 Second, we fix ${\bf r} = {\bf 0}$, and allow the time difference $\Delta t$ to vary.
-In this case, the EM kernel describes the temporal correlation of the channel.
+In this case, the EMCF describes the temporal correlation of the channel.
 It is worth noting that, the variation of the complex channel gain is attributed to the relative movement of the transmitter and the receiver.
 A classical temporal correlation model is the Jake's model (or Clarke's model)~\cite{jakes1974mobile,byers2004spatially}.
 In this model, the temporal channel correlation is expressed as

 where $v\,{\rm [m/s]}$ is the velocity of the moving receiver, $\lambda\,[{\rm m}]$ is the operating wavelength, and $\sigma_h^2$ is the mean channel energy.
-The Jake's model is derived in a scalar wave 2-D settings with isotropic scattering, i.e., the incoming wave has no diretivity~\cite{pizzo2020spatially}.
-This model is exact in the scalar wave isotropic environment, however, it neglects the vector nature of EM fields.
-In contrast, the vector property is well-captured by the proposed EM kernel~\eqref{eqn:Four-dimensional-STCF}.
+The Jake's model is derived in a scalar wave 2-D settings with isotropic scattering, i.e., the incoming wave has no directivity~\cite{pizzo2020spatially}.
+The Jake's model is exact in the scalar wave isotropic environment, however, it neglects the vector nature of EM fields.
+In contrast, the tri-polarized vector property and the non-isotropic property are well-captured by the proposed EMCF~\eqref{eqn:Four-dimensional-STCF}.
+Thus, the EMCF can be viewed as an electromagnetically compliant extension of the classical Jake's model.